kenneth-fernandes/web-programming-cs-544/README.md

 ## Description:
 - This project consist of a web-application that consists of four form applications.
 - Each form has various types of input elements like text, radio buttons, checkbox, drop-down, multiple select inputs.
-- There are 3 files - index.js, meta.js, style.css.
+- There are 3 files for the project working in submit/prj1-sol/src/ folder - index.js, meta.js, style.css.
 - index.js - Consists of JavaScript and jQuery code for building the web page and adding event listeners for form validation.
 - meta.js - Consists of the data from which HTML tags and validation of the fields are extracted.
 - style.css - Consists of CSS for the application to make it look presentable.